AswinPKumar01/100-Days-of-Code/DAY 44: Buddy Strings/README.md

 # Approach

-Comparing the characters of s and goal from both ends and identifying the first mismatched characters.
-If a mismatch is found, it swaps the characters at those positions and checks if the modified s is equal to goal.
+It compares the characters of s and goal from both ends, identifying the first mismatched characters, if a mismatch is found, it swaps the characters at those positions and checks if the modified s is equal to goal.

 # Complexity